 Trusted Guide to Travel Nursing Basics

 When nurses first consider the journey of travel nursing it can come with a deluge of emotions.
-The thought of moving across the country, working at different hospitals, and not knowing people in a new city are all things that I’m sure have run through each nurses mind as they think about the possibility of starting this adventure.
-These factors are not to be discounted; it’s a big concern.
-However, I can almost guarantee that it going to be worth it.
+The thought of moving across the country, working at different hospitals, and not knowing people in a new city are all things that I’m sure have run through each nurse's mind as they think about the possibility of starting on this adventure.
+These factors are not to be discounted; it’s a big deal.
+However, I can almost guarantee that it's going to be worth it.
 Travel nurses will likely tell anyone interested in the experience, “You just need to do it.”
-Jump into it, sign up, and start the process today.
+Jump into it, sign up, and start the process.

 This is the first task to help make this transition a breeze.
-Compile all documents—scan and save them in google drive or on the computer desktop so they can be accessed from anywhere and sent at a moment’s notice.
-This step alone will make the transition much easier and also help with staying organized in the chance documents get misplaced during frequent moves.
-This is the starter pack of things each new travel nurse will want to have saved and ready to go!
+Compile all documents—scan and save them in Google Drive or on a computer desktop so they can be accessed from anywhere and sent at a moment’s notice.
+This step alone will make the transition much easier and also help with staying organized given the chance documents get misplaced during frequent moves.
+This is the starter pack of things each new travel nurse will want to have saved and ready to go:

-Immunizations, Flu Shot, TB, Recent Physical, Titers, Blood Tests, Fit Mask Tests, PPDs.
+> Health Records: Immunizations, Flu Shot, TB, Recent Physical, Titers, Blood Tests, Fit Mask Tests, and PPDs.
 If you got ’em, store ’em!

-Typically travel nurses need a skills checklist filled out for each specialty that is relevant to the job the nurse is being submitted to.
+> Skills Checklist: Typically, travel nurses need a skills checklist filled out for each specialty that is relevant to the job the nurse is submitting to.
 Not all companies/agencies give out a copy, but it’s definitely worth asking for one to have for the next time around.